Energy Balance of a Bose Gas in Curved Spacetime: Hydrodynamic Representation

-Then, by interpreting the KG equation as a general-relativistic GP equation, through the Madelung transformation, it splits into the continuity~\eqref{GP:imag:J} and quantum Hamilton-Jacobi~\eqref{GP:real:J} equations above.
-Such quantum version of the Hamilton-Jacobi equation differs from the classical one only by the last term on the left-hand side of Eq.~\eqref{GP:real:J}, which corresponds to the de Broglie \citep{DeBroglie:1927} relativistic quantum potential.
+Then, by interpreting the KG equation as a general-relativistic GP equation, through the Madelung transformation it splits into the continuity~(\ref{GP:imag:J}) and quantum Hamilton-Jacobi~(\ref{GP:real:J}) equations above.
+Such quantum version of the Hamilton-Jacobi equation differs from the classical one only by the last term on the left-hand side of equation~(\ref{GP:real:J}), that corresponds to the de Broglie relativistic quantum potential \cite{DeBroglie:1927}.

-Now, let us take the continuity equation~\eqref{GP:imag:J} and notice that
+Now, let us take the continuity equation~(\ref{GP:imag:J}) and notice that